michaelgwelch/loominate.net/_posts/2012-03-31-brainmess-description.md

                     Test the value of the current cell.
 If it <em>is not</em> \(0\) then move the program back to the matching <code>[</code> instruction.<br /> </tr> </table>

                     <p>
-                      And that&#8217;s it!
-Here is a &#8216;Hello, World&#8217; program written in Brainmess.
+                      And that's it!
+Here is a &#8216;Hello, World' program written in Brainmess.
 (Remember any character besides the 8 instructions can be used as a comment.
                     </p>

                     <pre>